syncfusion-content/fileformat-docs/File-Formats/PDF/Working-with-forms.md

 You can download a complete working sample from [GitHub](https://github.com/SyncfusionExamples/PDF-Examples/tree/master/Forms/Removing-editing-capability-of-form-fields).

-Load an existing PDF document using [PdfLoadedDocument](https://help.syncfusion.com/cr/file-formats/Syncfusion.Pdf.Parsing.PdfLoadedDocument.html) class, to flatten the form fields using [PdfLoadedTextBoxField](https://help.syncfusion.com/cr/file-formats/Syncfusion.Pdf.Parsing.PdfLoadedTextBoxField.html) class.
-The following code snippet explain this.
+Please refer the sample for flattening the form fields in existing PDF document.

 {% tabs %}